 |Type||Non-adjacent rate||Adjacent rate|

-SUSI's helpdesk is handling email and telephone queries - see 'Where to apply' below.
+SUSI has a helpdesk for email and telephone queries - see 'Help with your student grant application' below.

 If you are considered eligible on initial assessment of your application, you will get a provisional grant approval in the post and a personalised list of the supporting documents that you need to provide.
 You should send the necessary documents (photocopies, not originals) as soon as possible in the envelope supplied.